|Location:||Winther Hall 6035|

 The school counseling emphasis (60 credit hours) has been designed for graduate students planning to become school counselors.
 Upon completion of the program and the school counseling emphasis requirements, including successful completion of the Praxis II exam, students are granted the master's degree and are eligible for endorsement by the Wisconsin Department of Public Instruction for the K-12 school counselor license.

 School counselors are employed in elementary, middle, and secondary schools.
 Their major functions include individual and small group counseling, consultation with parents and teachers, and coordination of a wide variety of developmental services and programs.
 School counselors are expected to provide leadership and direction in the implementation of a comprehensive school counseling program for the school in which they are employed.

 Students enrolled in the school counseling emphasis must complete the core courses required of all counselor education students.
 In addition to these core courses, specialized courses related to perspectives of school counseling, elementary and middle school counseling, and secondary school counseling are required.

 Students who are not current teachers, or who lack two years of experience as a teacher, are invited to consider the school counseling emphasis.
-There are additional courses required by the WI DPI for individuals who have not been teachers have been integrated into the master's level coursework.
+The additional courses required by the WI DPI for individuals who have not been teachers have been integrated into the master's level coursework.